JoshEHenderson/Convolution-Basics-Numpy/README.md

 # Convolution-Basics-Numpy
-An exploration of the basics of convolution using the Numpy libraries
+This is an exploration of the basics of convolution using the Numpy libraries.
+It includes implementations of padding, ReLU, max pool, invert img, and convolution.